Smithsonian/dataset-cards/NMAH-Phyllis-Diller-gag-file.md

 ## Licensing Information

-These data are provided with a CC0 license.
+These data are provided under the Smithsonian Terms of Use (https://www.si.edu/termsofuse).

 ## Citation Information